 It was also important to not change the architecture of the site, but there were navigability problems, so we needed to make sure the structure of the global navigation was fully researched and thought through.
 The result was a mega menu for the Solutions area, allowing promotion of individual services, as well as a quick, one-click or two-tap way to access any page, without overwhelming website visitors.

 A key challenge for the Tungsten site was integrating a series of branded microsites into the new system we were building for them.

 After a full audit of the systems, the team were able to get to work integrating them, having defined a minimum viable product so that the site could go live with integration work ongoing, invisibly to the website visitors.

 Taking a big-picture approach to the full customer journey helped us to highlight many opportunities for change with the site, allowing us to hugely improve the conversion rate and make the site easier to use and more pleasant for visitors.

-We recently launched the new website for Tungsten and we’re pleased with the end result.
+We launched the site and we’re incredibly pleased with the end result.

-We’re very happy with the work we’ve done so far, and we’re excited to continue developing the website so that it may work harder for Tungsten Network, now and in the future.
+Not only are we very happy with the work we’ve done with Tungsten so far, but we’re excited to continue developing the website so that it may work harder for Tungsten Network, now and in the future.